 - Persian: Cherish, Azad Dirakht

 - Neem tree has anti-oxidant properties.

-- Neem helps to improve immunity in HIV patients and control the diseases.
+- Neem helps to improve immunity in HIV patients and control the disease.

 - Neem has anti-septic and anti-fungal properties.

-- Neem leaves have insect-repellant property and hence used as an insect repellant and controls mosquitoes and other insects.
+- Neem leaves have an insect-repellant property and are hence used as an insect repellant and control mosquitoes and other insects.

 - Neem protects the gums and teeth with its anti-septic property.